Getting diagnosed

 Most breast cancers have proteins (receptors) for .
 They are called oestrogen receptor positive or ER positive (ER+) breast cancer.
 Around 80 out of every 100 breast cancers (around 80%) are oestrogen receptor positive.

-Breast cancers that have very low levels of oestrogen or no oestrogen receptors are called oestrogen receptor negative or ER negative (ER-) breast cancers.
+Some breast cancers have very low levels of oestrogen or no oestrogen receptors.
+They are called oestrogen receptor negative or ER negative (ER-) breast cancers.

 Some breast cancers also have receptors for .
 These are progesterone receptor positive or PR positive breast cancers.